ezod/aistweet/story.md

 feed just to get the name of a boat I'd see passing my window.
 It occurred to me to add a cheap pair of speakers to the Raspberry Pi, and have it audibly announce the names of passing boats using [gTTS] and [mpg321].
-It sounds just like my Google Home Mini!
+It sounds just like my Google Nest Mini!

 Conclusion
 ----------

-I hope this case study of rapid development of a relatively straightforward and self-contained application, well-specified at the high level, with the details filled in by a process of cobbling together open-source Python modules, has been of some interest to you.
-There is a vast ecosystem of Python libraries out there for almost every imaginable thing, no matter how specific, and I hope I've inspired you to try bringing a high-level idea to fruition by leveraging them!
+I thought this project would make an interesting little case study of the rapid development of a relatively straightforward and self-contained application, well-specified at the high level, with the details filled in by a process of cobbling together open-source Python modules.
+There is a vast ecosystem of libraries out there for almost every imaginable thing, no matter how specific, and I hope I've inspired you to try bringing your own high-level idea to fruition by leveraging them!

 [AIS Dispatcher]: https://www.aishub.net/ais-dispatcher